-Our EQUINOX project is investigating how domestic customers with heat pumps can provide network flexibility using two different approaches for control and payments.
+Our FREEDOM project, along with Wales and West Utilities, trialled 75 hybrid heat pumps and demonstrated the benefit of shifting to electricity to provide heating and using gas as a back-up when electricity capacity was not available.
 Understanding dense clusters of purely electric HPs on the network, will show how to design new build networks and how and when to reinforce existing infrastructure.